 Jesuit added a fourth lunch period to the schedule to reduce the number of students eating at one time.
 Students will be monitored to ensure they are not in the cafeteria or eating areas except during their assigned time.

 SAGE is prepackaging/preplating breakfast and lunch.
-Students will be instructed on the exact protocol on the first day of school, but they will be provided the chance to choose between the options and then sit in a seating arrangement as described above.
+Students will be instructed on the exact protocol during school, but they will be provided the chance to choose between the options and then sit in a seating arrangement as described above.
 The number of adult proctors in the space has been increased to monitor compliance with the mask protocol.
 With the blue/gold cohort model, the number of students eating at one time is significantly reduced.

 What options exist for carpooling if it is essential for transportation to and from school and students in a carpool are in different cohorts?

 The cohorts were designed to keep families with multiple children in a consistent routine during the time we are in the hybrid in-person/eLearning modality and to create clearly distinguished groups for the sake of planning class rosters.
 We realize many families utilize and are dependent on carpools and that carpools may include students in different cohorts.
 We encourage carpool participants who find themselves in this situation to talk through driving options and establish a routine that is effective for all families.
 This may mean alternating days, driving different students to school, or looking for new carpool participants.
 We are appreciative of the efforts being taken by our community members during this unique time.